ohbriansung/Lytnamo/README.md

 ![Lytnamo hinted handoff](https://i.imgur.com/h3bIK3w.jpg)

 Temporary failure is dicovered during read/write operation.
 When a replica is temporary unreachable, the replication coordinator will add hinted information, and send the hinted data to the preference list's next replica (N + 1th node).
 When a replica receives the hinted data, it stores the data.
 The replica that received the hinted data will send the data along with the next gossip to the replica that supposes to store this data.
-The hinted data will then be send to a correct replica after the partition of the ring.
+The hinted data will then be sent to a correct replica after the partition of the ring.
 If the gossip proceed successfully, the node that holds hinted data previously will remove it from its end.

 #### Permanent Failure